 Creativity and imagination are essential skills for us humans to progress and flourish.
 I see a suppression and neglect of creative skills in education and corporations.
 My research is about to understand what creativity is and, where it comes from.
 Also, I investigate how consciousness links to creativity and, why it matters.

 Since childhood, I found weird experiences and phenomena very interesting.
-That is to say, weird for others but not for me.
+That is to say, weird to others but not to me.
 For example a precognitive experience was part of life.
 The problem was how other people reacted to this.
 As a result, my early youth and teen-age years felt very repressive as I could not express myself the way I wanted.
 When I Look back upon this period I see a germination of opportunities and problems.

 The weird experiences became charged as I suppressed them.
 In other words, I was hiding them for others.
 This repression added an extra dimension to the experience: more power.
 But I also lacked the tools to check if my precognitive experiences were for real, fantasies, or a mix of those.
 There were a few exceptions though and more about those in a future post.